WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 #### Impact
 The AVL structure supports the `union` operation by maintaining fast lookups and insertions for each item in `O(log m)` time, allowing quantities from the second inventory to be combined efficiently.
 Rebalancing ensures that the combined inventory remains balanced, preserving predictable performance for future operations.

+## Extension Feature

+### Craft Recipe
+The `craft recipe` operation allows the player to consume a set of ingredients from their inventory to create a new item.
+In gameplay, this models Minecraft’s crafting system: combining items like sticks and iron ingots to make a sword or combining wood planks to make a crafting table.

+#### Design
+This operation would take a recipe (a mapping of required item keys to quantities), the `string` key to the intended item to be crafted, and the quantity of items crafted.
+Next, it will check if the player’s inventory contains enough of each ingredient.
+If so, it decrements the quantities for each ingredient in the AVL multiset and adds the crafted item as a new node (or increments its quantity if it already exists).
+Rebalancing occurs as necessary after insertions or deletions.

+#### Time Complexity
+Checking and updating all ingredients requires `O(r log n)` time, where `r` is the number of items in the recipe and `n` is the number of distinct items in the inventory.
+Each lookup, decrement, or insertion is `O(log n)` due to AVL operations.

+#### Edge Cases
+Edge cases include insufficient ingredients to craft the recipe, recipes that create items already at maximum stack limits, and invalid recipes (nonexistent or malformed ingredient lists).

+#### Impact
+This feature directly integrates the multiset with core gameplay mechanics, making the inventory a dynamic tool for crafting.
+The AVL tree ensures predictable performance when checking ingredient quantities and updating the inventory after crafting.

 # Conclusion